 State Licensing Authority

-Private investigator licensing in Colorado is governed by the Colorado Department of Regulatory Agencies, Office of Private Investigator Licensure.
-Licensure for Private Investigators is mandatory in Colorado effective June 1, 2015.
+The Colorado Department of Regulatory Agencies governs private investigator licensing in the Colorado Office of Private Investigator Licensure.
+Licensure for Private Investigators is mandatory in Colorado, effective June 1, 2015.

 The Office’s activities include licensing, investigation of complaints, determination of discipline, and enforcement of discipline for those who violate the Colorado Statutes and the Office of Private Investigator Licensure Rules.

 Requirements to Get a Private Investigator License in Colorado

 While the requirements to get a private investigator license in Colorado may change, here is a list of the general requirements.
 Please visit the website above for the most up-to-date list of requirements for the state.

 Colorado requires a “Level 1” and “Level 2” private investigator.
 A Level 1 must

 - Be at least twenty-one years of age

 - Be lawfully present in the United States; and